 School of Applied Linguistics

 The School of Applied Linguistics is unique in Switzerland.
 And we mean this quite literally: no other Swiss university of applied sciences houses a department dedicated to the field of linguistics.
 What's more, it is also one of the biggest of its kind in Europe.
-The School tackles key issues in the fields of language, communication and media with the aim of allowing the business community and society at large to reap practical benefits from applied linguistics.
+In the areas of teaching and research, we generate and pass on practical, innovative knowledge and skills that can be put to profitable use in language, media and communication professions – using artificial intelligence and creating human added value in the process.

-As part of our wide-ranging activities, we have also compiled Switzerland’s biggest quadrilingual text database of public discourse: the Swiss-AL corpus.
-Swiss-AL allows for large-scale analyses of language and discourse evolution across different periods of time and all of the country’s language regions.
+As part of our wide-ranging activities, we have also compiled Switzerland’s biggest text database of public discourse, the Swiss-AL corpus.
+Swiss-AL allows for large-scale analyses of language and discourse evolution across all of the country’s language regions.
 One of the more playful ways in which Swiss-AL is used sees a research team from the School preside over the choice of Switzerland’s Words of the Year in the country’s four national languages.
 These words embody key social developments that are reflected in language.

 A list of the events at the School of Applied Linguistics can be found on the German-language website.